 You would be monitored for progress by rehabilitation team and would continue to get physiotherapy done.

-Your incision would be inspected and if the wound has healed, stiches or staples shall be removed.
-You shall continue to have bandage for another day.
+Your incision would be inspected and if the wound has healed, stitches or staples shall be removed.
+You shall continue to have the bandage for another day.

 Discharge process is undertaken.
 You will be explained about the discharge medication, exercises to be done at home and follow up.
 You will be discharged in stable condition.

-The first follow up will be after 3 weeks of the surgery followed by six week and six month checkups.
+The first follow up will be after 3 weeks of the surgery followed by six weeks and six-month checkups.
 Anytime thereafter you could have a follow up if there are any questions /concerns about the recovery.

 You can return to rigorous activities after 4-6 months of the surgery.